-3.4.1 Central Repository
+3.4.1 MicroEJ Central Repository

-The Central Repository is the module repository distributed and maintained by MicroEJ Corp.
-It contains a selection of production-grade modules such as Libraries and Packs.
+The MicroEJ Central Repository is the module repository distributed and maintained by MicroEJ Corp.
+It contains Foundation Library APIs and numerous Add-On Libraries.

-By default, the SDK is configured to import modules from the online Central Repository.
+By default, MicroEJ SDK is configured to connect the MicroEJ Central Repository.

-You can manually browse the repository at https://repository.microej.com/modules/.
+You can also manually browse the repository at https://repository.microej.com/modules/.